Driven by the power

 In diseases involving mutations or deletions of the mtDNA, mutated and wild-type (normal) mtDNA molecules co-exist in the same cell, a state defined as heteroplasmy.
 Relative level of mutated to wild-type mtDNA is known to correlate with disease severity in that organ.

-In addition to heteroplasmy levels, there are multiple other parameters that affect the severity of mitochondrial diseases, including the total mtDNA copy number, mitochondrial haplogroup and nuclear background.
+In addition to heteroplasmy levels, there are multiple other parameters that affect the severity of mitochondrial diseases, including the total mtDNA copy number, mitochondrial haplogroup, age, and mitochondrial quality control.

 Biochemical threshold icon 1